Nazareth in Northampton County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This memorial is listed in these topic lists: Patriots & Patriotism • War, US Civil.
 A significant historical date for this entry is July 4, 2006.

 Location.
-40° 44.549′ N, 75° 18.715′ W. Marker is in Nazareth, Pennsylvania, in Northampton County.
-Memorial is at the intersection of Main Street and Center Street, on the left when traveling north on Main
+40° 44.549′ N, 75° 18.715′ W. Memorial is in Nazareth, Pennsylvania, in Northampton County.
+It is at the intersection of Main Street and Center Street, on the left when traveling north on Main Street.
+Cannon is the centerpiece of Nazareth's Center Square.
+Touch for map.
+Memorial is in this post office area: Nazareth PA 18064, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-World War Memorial (a few steps from this marker); The Kraemer-Beck Mansion (within shouting distance of this marker); Civil War Memorial (about 500 feet away, measured in a direct line); The Will R. Beitel Children's Home (about 600 feet away); Nazareth Hall Military Academy (about 600 feet away); The UN Tree (about 700 feet away); World War II and Korean Conflict Memorial (about 700 feet away); Vietnam War Memorial (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: World War Memorial (a few steps from this marker); The Kraemer-Beck Mansion (within shouting distance of this marker); Civil War Memorial (about 500 feet away, measured in a direct line); The Will R. Beitel Children's Home (about 600 feet away); Nazareth Hall Military Academy (about 600 feet away); The UN Tree (about 700 feet away); World War II and Korean Conflict Memorial (about 700 feet away); Vietnam War Memorial (about 700 feet away).
 Touch for a list and map of all markers in Nazareth.